Dehydration in Nursing Homes

-Has your loved one who resides in a nursing home suffered from dehydration?
+Has your loved one, who resides in a nursing home, suffered from dehydration?
 Do you suspect abuse is the reason?
-You need the Augusta nursing home lawyers of Chris Hudson Law Group.
+You should call Chris Hudson Law Group immediately.

 Dehydration is defined as insufficient water inside the body to continue normal function.
-In nursing homes, dehydration is one of the most common forms of neglect and is considered a form of abuse.
-Elder care residents are at a higher risk for dehydration for many reasons.
-Cognitive impairment can mean they do not recognize or notice their own thirst, and illnesses common in the elderly, as well as treatments for such illnesses can have a diuretic effect.
+Dehydration in nursing homes is one of the most common forms of neglect and is considered a form of abuse.
+Eldercare residents are at a higher risk for dehydration for many reasons.
+Cognitive impairment can mean they do not recognize or notice their own thirst, and illnesses common in the elderly, as well as treatments for such illnesses, can have a diuretic effect.

 Causes of Dehydration in Nursing Homes

 According to a study conducted in 1999 and published in the American Geriatrics Society medical journal, 39 of 40 nursing home residents surveyed took in less water per day than they needed.
 Of those 39, 25 residents had illnesses or conditions associated with dehydration.
 In terms of nursing home abuse or neglect, dehydration occurs when water is either intentionally or unintentionally denied to a resident.

 Our bodies constantly lose water through breathing, sweating, and passing urine and stool.
 If the lost water is not adequately replenished, serious dehydration can occur, with harmful consequences.
 Dehydration is common in nursing homes due to many risk factors, like cognitive impairment or high rates of illness.

 Some causes of dehydration in nursing homes can include:

 - Inability to communicate beverage preference